eclipse-openj9/openj9-docs/docs/vgclog_examples.md

   </tr>
 </table>

 The scavenge partial GC cycle follows a general structure in the verbose GC log as shown.
-The lines are indented to help illustrate the flow and some elements are omitted for clarity:
+Some elements are omitted for clarity:

 ```xml